CBIIT/bento-docs/configuration/Global_UI_Elements.md

 Global UI elements are displayed on every page of a Bento application.
 These are the (a) Web Browser tab, (b) Global Footer, (c) Navigation Bar and (d) Global Footer.
 The "Stats" bar, that displays the high-level statistics is a semi-global element as it is displayed only in the Program Listing, Program Detail, Dashboard and Case Detail pages.
 ![Global UI Elements](https://github.com/CBIIT/bento-docs/blob/master/assets/global_elements.png?raw=true)
+**Global User Interface Elements**.
+Displayed are the global elements that are displayed on all pages of a Bento-based data sharing platform.
+These are: the web browser tab, the global header, global footer, the navigation bar and the stats bar.
+The stats bar is semi-global in scope as it is displayed in only a subset of the application's pages.
 <br>Configuring global UI elements allows a custodian to insert custom text and images; in this version a custodian cannot specify UI element position, text font and text size.

 ### Prerequisites